-Although the Development Intensive is open to students of all levels, it is best suited to those with concrete goals for improving their collections.
-Bonsai nursery professionals and growers are welcome as the topics covered apply to nursery management and stock development as well as they do to improving private collections.
+The Development Intensive is open to students of all levels, and is best suited to those with concrete goals for improving their collections.
+Retail and wholesale bonsai growers are welcome as the topics covered apply to nursery management and stock development as well as they do to refining mature specimens.

 What to Bring